Hemlock Hunters Wanted - Winter Volunteer Position!

 If you’d like to spend time outdoors AND help the environment, consider becoming a Hemlock Hunter!
 This volunteer program offered by OCCA and our partners at Mohican Farm will train you to search for and report on finding hemlock woolly adelgid (HWA), an insect pest that threatens our native eastern hemlock tree.
 Learn how to identify hemlocks and HWA, and either join us in the field or “adopt” a hemlock stand to visit on your own.
 For information, contact Jeff O’Handley at programdirector@occainfo.org

-New York’s lands are under attack from numerous invasive species.
-Chestnut blight, spongy moth, Dutch elm disease, beech bark disease and the hemlock wooly adelgid have all had devastating impacts on our forests.
-Invasive species are capable of causing extinctions of native plants, reducing biodiversity, competing with native organisms for limited resources, and altering habitats.
+New York's forests are facing serious threats from various invasive species.
+Chestnut blight, spongy moths, Dutch elm disease, beech bark disease, and the hemlock woolly adelgid have all had devastating impacts on our natural landscapes.
+Invasive species can lead to the extinction of native plants, reduce biodiversity, compete with native organisms for limited resources, and alter habitats.

 Asian Longhorn Beetle